 Daughter Robin Brocht was twice married.
 Her first spouse was Mark Zambanini, who at one time was Chief of the Sipesville (PA) Fire Company.
 In July 2002, the Zambaninis were part of a massive national, state and community-wide effort led by Governor Mark Schweiker to rescue nine trapped coal miners in Quecreek, Somerset County.
 Among other news media outlets, Mark was interviewed on CNN, Fox, KDKA-TV and in the Pittsburgh Post-Gazette.
 They were befriended by broadcaster Geraldo Rivera, and are mentioned in Andrew Morton's book, Nine for Nine, and in the Post-Gazette's book, All Nine Alive!
-Today they own Zambo's Country Cottage restaurant along Route 281 (New Centerville Road) in New Centerville near Rockwood, Somerset County.
+In the 2010s, they owned Zambo's Country Cottage restaurant along Route 281 (New Centerville Road) in New Centerville near Rockwood, Somerset County.
 Robin and her sister Kathy have donated hymnals to the historic Mt.
 Union Church near Casselman, used in the 1990s and 2000s for the annual Younkin-Junghen Reunion religious services.
 By 2017, Robin had remarried to Michael Knepper of Somerset.

 ~ Daughter Gladys (Gary) Kreger ~